-Accept, account of Jesus, Adobe Photoshop, An important lesson, Ash Wednesday, Christ, Christian, Crucifixion of Jesus, God, Jesus, Jesus Christ of Nazareth, Lent, Panic attack, Resurrection of Jesus, the name of God, The Storm on the Sea of Galilee,
+Accept, account of Jesus, Adobe Photoshop, An important lesson, Ash Wednesday, Christ, Christian, Christianity, Crucifixion of Jesus, God, Holy Spirit, Jesus, Jesus Christ of Nazareth, Lent, Panic attack, Resurrection of Jesus, the name of God, The Storm on the Sea of Galilee,

 The convention began with a sequence of life experiences, ranging from inner turmoil and panic attacks to health conditions.
 However, beyond the experiences faced by each individual who testified, they all showed the example of the power of saying and believing in “No More.”

 An important lesson that needs to be applied is to know the power of saying “NO”.
 People who say “yes” to many things usually don’t know what they are getting themselves into.
 They are known as “crowd pleasers,” and don’t know how to utilise the power of saying “no”.
 Do not regard “no” as a word of negative response, but as a powerful skill, which shows that the person can stand their ground and knows what they believe in.
 They have no interest in pleasing others whilst disregarding their own beliefs.